 Recommendation = GetDWLMTable="true" whenever M2M is used in WebSphere Application Server.

 Each web server child process loads a separate instance of the web server plug-in.
 And multiple running instances of the web server plug-in do not share information with each other.
 For example if the IBM HTTP Server web server is configured to start 3 child processes (StartServers 3), then there will be 3 instances of the web server plug-in running (one for each IBM HTTP Server child process).
 The dynamically changing LoadBalanceWeight of each cluster member is not shared between the plug-in instances.
 So, in one instance of the plug-in "member1" might be considered UP with a weight of 5, when in another instance of the plug-in "member1" might be considered DOWN and unusable.
 This can result in possibly different behaviors depending on which child process / plug-in instance handles each incoming request.
-For this reason it is recommended that you use only a single web server child process with many threads.
+For this reason it is recommended that you should configure the web server to use only a few web server child processes with many threads on each.
 See Tuning IBM HTTP Server to maximize the number of client connections to WebSphere Application Server.

 If you choose to use more than one web server child process, keep in mind that the plug-in settings are handled on a per instance basis.
 For example, MaxConnections means the number of pending requests that will be allowed on that server, for each plug-in instance.
 If MaxConnections = 20, and there are 3 web server child processes (3 plug-in instances), then each instance will allow 20 pending connections to that Application Server for a total of 60 pending connections.